KatrinaJames/vba-nanochess/README.md

-# vba-nanochess
+# Nanochess
-Toledo nanochess written in Excel and VBA
+Toledo nanochess written in Excel and VBA.